awesomemotive/wp101plugin/readme.txt

 2. The configuration interface, where you can enter your API key, hide videos from the list, or add your own custom videos!

 == Changelog ==

+= 2.0.2 =
+* Bug fix to address "API key not valid" error on multisite installations.
+* Removed redundant notification when API key is not set.

 = 2.0.1 =
 * Minor fix to ensure the actively-playing video title is bold.